neo-mc/neo-mc.github.io/pages/benefits.md

 title: "Purchasing הϵѻMCEdit"
 meta_title: "Puchase your copy of sources today"
 subheadline: "Getting your copy of the source code"
-teaser: "When purchasing הϵѻMCEdit you will get the source code and support plus 7 customization requests per year."
+teaser: "When purchasing הϵѻMCEdit you will receive the source code and support plus 7 customization requests per year."
 header:
    image_fullwidth: "header_unsplash_12.jpg"
 permalink: "/buy/Benefits/"